RuedigerVoigt/exoskeleton/documentation/handling-pages.md

 So if you pass an URL to `add_file_download()` and start the processing, exoskeleton will download the file into the specified directory.
 The filename will consist of the chosen prefix and the alphanumeric UUID used in the database to identify the document version.

 Sometimes the URL does not contain the appropriate file ending.
 This is very often the case if you process a homepage and have an URL like `https://www.example.com` instead of `https://www.example.com/index.html`.
 As this case is so common, exoskeleton analyzes the HTTP header send by the server.
-So if the server announces the mime type 'text/html', the file will be stored with the file ending `.html` and accordingly with other file types.
+So if the server announces the mime type `text/html`, the file will be stored with the file ending `.html`.
+That works accordingly with other file types.

 ## Saving the Page Code